reshmabidikar/slate/source/includes/_aviate-catalog-apis.md

 # Aviate Catalog APIs

 The Aviate catalog plugin exposes catalog APIs to create individual catalog entries such as plans, products, and pricelists without the need to manage entire catalog versions.
-The section documents the catalog APIs exported by the Aviate catalog plugin.
+This section documents the catalog APIs exported by the Aviate catalog plugin.

 ## Before You Begin